jongpie/NebulaLogger/docs/log-management/RelatedLogEntriesController.md

 ## RelatedLogEntriesController class

-Controller class for the component RelatedLogEntries
+Controller class for the lightning web component `related-log-entries`

 ---